csklaver/Data-Mining_GUI-Analysis/README.md

 # Description of files

+Each of these files can be found in the Code folder:

 **read_clean_lm.py** is the python file that reads, cleans, and exports the new dataset.
 Sample multiple linear regression is run.
 Plots and visuals are made.

 **Main_GUI.py** is the python file that contains all the code for the GUI demo.